warmana/cloudant-docs-fork/docs2017/src/docs/index.md

 ## Contribute

 Cloudant is built on best-of-breed open source technologies, and we're heavy committers to the technology we rely on.
 We're also open about our documentation.
 If it's not working for you, it's not working for us.
 Please make contributions or share suggestions through Cloudant Labs on [GitHub](https://github.com/cloudant-labs/slate).
-This content is built using an extended version of [Slate](https://github.com/tripit/slate).

-<div id="why_cloudant"></div>